Forecasting the Remaining Duration of an Ongoing Solar Flare: Duration Prediction

 \subsection{Prediction Skill}

-\texttt{scikit-learn} also calculates the feature importance, or which features are most important in determining the predictions, as a product of its predictions.
+\texttt{scikit-learn} also calculates the feature importance, or which features are most important in determining the predictions.
 For regression problems, this is quantified by the reduction in variance for each feature, and then the features are ranked accordingly.
 For predictions of $t_{4}$ made at time $t_{2}$, the most important features are, respectively, $t_{2}$, $t_{0}$, $A_{2}$, $A_{1}$, $t_{1}$.
 The flux levels and derivative magnitudes are, perhaps surprisingly, almost negligible in their impact on the predictions.

 How does this prediction fare?
 We calculate a skill score by comparing to a simple linear regression model.
 Since $t_{2}$ is the most important feature in predicting $t_{4}$, we use it alone to give a simple prediction.
 In Figure \ref{fig:t2t4}, we show scatter plots of $t_{2}$ versus $t_{4}$ for the whole data set for each GOES channel.
 We also show a Theil-Sen linear regression to the data.
 With these fits, we then calculate a crude estimate of the final time $t_{4,\mathrm{lin}} = m\, t_{2} + b$, for $m$ the slope and $b$ the y-intercept.
 We then define a skill score as: